Research Fellow in Hellenistic Culture & Society

 Peer-Reviewed Papers and Articles

-- Forthcoming: Trainor, C. ‘Polis, Colony and Beyond: Urban Knossos from Archaic to Late Antique Times,’ in G. Siphakis and A. Kalokairinos et al. (eds) Proceedings of the 12th International Congress of Cretan Historical Studies.
+- Submitted and Accepted for Publication: Trainor, C. ‘Polis, Colony and Beyond: Urban Knossos from Archaic to Late Antique Times,’ in G. Siphakis and A. Kalokairinos et al. (eds) Proceedings of the 12th International Congress of Cretan Historical Studies.
 Heraklion.

-- Forthcoming: Trainor, C. and P. Stone.
+- Submitted and Accepted for Publication: Trainor, C. and P. Stone.
 ‘Tales of Two Cities: Urban Surveys of the Hellenistic and Roman Cities of Sikyon and Knossos.’
 In Nazou, M, W. Van de Put and, A. Meens (eds.), proceedings from the conference Fields, Sherds and Scholars: Recording and Interpreting Survey Ceramics, Danish Institute at Athens.
 February 24-25th 2017.

 - In Press: Trainor, C. and E. Kiriatzi.
 “The Ceramic Fabric Analysis of the Sikyon Survey Project.”
 In Lolos, Y. (ed.)
 Sikyon I: The Urban Survey: 227-244.
 Meletemata, Athens.